iron-io/docs/worker/reference/api/index.md

 #### Response

 The response will be a JSON object.
-The "tasks" property will contain a JSON array of objects, each representing a task.
+The `tasks` property will contain a JSON array of objects, each representing a task.

 Sample: